softmatterlab/SmartTrap/Software/README.md

 ### Using the software with other devices
 In the create_controllers function the different devices are connected.
 To use your own devices, create a new create_controllers functions.

 ## camera_controls
 Contains the classes used to interface the cameras and connect these to the user interface.
 Also has the functionality used to record videos.

 ## data_saver
+This module contains a thread saves data into files when prompted to.
+By running in a separate thread this limits the risk of the saving of large files interfering with other processes.

+## data_channels_viewer
+Contains the CurrentValueWindow class which is a PyQT widget that is used to monitor the various data channels, their current values and an rolling average of the current values.
+The widget can also be used to select which channels are saved when saving.

 ## Microfluidics controllers
 This file defines the interfaces used for the 3 different microfluidics control devices; the pump, the valves and the pipette pump.